patman15/hdpv_ble/README.md

 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Hunter Douglas PowerView (BLE)"

+## Set the Encryption Key
+Currently, there are three methods to optain the key:

+1. Via adopting a BLE shade: There is a [shade emulator](/emu/PV_BLE_cover) that works with Arduino IDE and an ESP32 device.
+Install and connect via serial port, then go to the PowerView app and add the shade `myPVcover` to your home.
+You will see a log message `set shade key: \xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx\xx` .
+Copy this key.
+2. Extracting from gateway: This [PR](https://github.com/patman15/hdpv_ble/pull/2) proposes a script to extract the key from a working PowerView gateway.
+3. Grabing from the app: Checkout this [post in the Home Assistant community forum](https://community.home-assistant.io/t/hunter-douglas-powerview-gen-3-integration/424836/228).

+Finally, you need to manually copy the key to [`const.py`](https://github.com/patman15/hdpv_ble/blob/main/custom_components/hunterdouglas_powerview_ble/const.py).

+> [!IMPORTANT]
+> You need to update the file after **each** update!

 ## Outlook
 - Add support for encryption